Long Beach Line: Restoration

 An early goal of the Los Angeles County Transportation Commission was to reestablish rail service over the former PE right of way.
 Modern light rail was chosen as the preferred mode, and the line was largely rebuilt to accommodate the service.
 The Blue Line (later renamed to the A Line) opened in 1990 as the first of a new rail system in Los Angeles.

 Station list

 Rolling stock

+Service in 1902 commenced with 200 class cars.
+These were originally built for narrow gauge operation, but were refit for running on standard gauge.
+The motors on these cars proved to be underpowered, and were quickly replaced with 250 class the following year.
+The 250 class cars were fitted with couplers in 1907, allowing multiple operation.
 By 1924 the line was utilizing 1200 class rolling stock.